Can Expats e-File their US taxes?

 Good question!
 We can’t speak for them, but we know that at MyExpatTaxes, our focus is on making filing US taxes from outside the United States as quick and easy as possible!
 For us, as expats ourselves, that means being able to instantly e-File.

-Expats e-File with Fare & Transparent Pricing
+Expats e-File with Fair & Transparent Pricing

 In addition to making e-Filing easy, you’ll always know exactly what you’re getting when you work with MyExpatTaxes.
 It’s also why we automatically include forms for which the competition charges extra.